2026 Portuguese presidential election: Candidates' debates

+First round

-The three main TV channels in Portugal, RTP1, SIC and TVI, agreed to host 28 one-on-one debates between the 8 main candidates on the ballot.
+The three main TV channels in Portugal, RTP1, SIC and TVI, agreed to host 28 one-on-one debates between the 8 main candidates on the ballot for the first round.
 However, this format was challenged, as the three main broadcasters were accused of forcing an exclusivity agreement so that the debates only take place on these three channels.
-CMTV filed a complaint against RTP, SIC and TVI, with the Electoral Commission (CNE) accusing the networks of an "anti-competitive matrix".
+CMTV filed a complaint to the Electoral Commission (CNE) against RTP, SIC and TVI, accusing the networks of an "anti-competitive matrix".
 The channels denied such agreement, but the media regulator ruled in favour of CMTV and advised for the debate format to include the plaintiff.
 Despite this advise, the 3 channels decided to not change the format.
+Radio stations also hosted a debate with the 8 main candidates, while RTP1 hosted a debate with all 11 candidates on the ballot.